-Toads, fish, and nematode worms: the space station's strange menagerie
+Toads, fish, and nematodes: the space station’s odd menagerie

 Simon Galas, University of Montpellier

-This is crucial for fundamental biology and human health studies, and it can be done on Earth as well as in space.
-Witness the recent NASA mission "Worm in Space," launched in December 2018, which sent 360,000 Caenorhabditis elegans roundworms into space!
+This is crucial for basic biology and human health research, and it can be done both on Earth and in space.
+A prime example is NASA’s recent “Worm in Space” mission, launched in December 2018, which sent 360,000 Caenorhabditis elegans roundworms into space!

 Animal experimentation in space is nothing new.
-A survey of missions conducted by NASA from 1965 to 2011 shows that no fewer than 382 experiments were carried out on various platforms: the Gemini capsule, biological experiment satellites, NASA shuttles, the NASA/MIR platform and, more recently, the International Space Station (ISS), which has been in low Earth orbit since the 2000s.
+A review of missions conducted by NASA from 1965 to 2011 reveals no fewer than 382 experiments carried out on various platforms: the Gemini capsule, biological research satellites, NASA shuttles, the NASA/MIR platform, and more recently, aboard the International Space Station (ISS), which has been in low Earth orbit since the 2000s.

-The aim is to better understand the effects of the space environment on living systems, and on humans in particular.
-Astronauts undergo gradual physiological changes that become more pronounced as their stay progresses.
-These changes can lead to an increased risk of several pathologies, including fractures, visual impairment, intracranial pressure, anemia, muscle atrophy, acute radiation syndrome, and immune system impairment.
-The use of model organisms subjected to the same constraints as astronauts can help prevent the emergence of these problems.
+The goal is to better understand the effects of the space environment on living systems, and on humans in particular.
+Astronauts, in fact, undergo gradual physiological changes that become more pronounced as their stay progresses.
+These changes can lead to an increased risk of various conditions, including fractures, vision loss, increased intracranial pressure, anemia, muscle atrophy, acute radiation syndrome, and immune system dysfunction.
+Using model organisms subjected to the same stresses as astronauts helps prevent these problems from arising.

 NASA

-Model organisms were also used very early on in space missions to define the fundamental behaviors of living organisms.
-One example: how can the Earth's gravitational force influence living organisms and their development from fertilization onwards?
+Model organisms were also used very early on in space missions to identify the fundamental behaviors of living organisms.
+For example: How does Earth’s gravitational force influence living organisms and their development starting from fertilization?
 Answering this question required numerous model organisms (plants, insects, fish, amphibians, small mammals) and no fewer than fifty experiments conducted in space.

 A fertile toad